Wigwam Hiking Outdoor Pro Review

 Wicking and Breathability

-While other hiking socks in our lineup pilled or showed some form of wear and tear in areas of high use, this sock showed little to nill.
-After 60 miles, the fabric didn't stretch out, there was no pilling, and its breathability and wicking power was still 100%.
-Not only that, but some of our testers have owned a pair of these socks (or similar) that have lasted over 6 years!
-Even though this sock only comes with a 2 year guarantee, the construct is solid.
-This is one bomber sock that will last you long time.
+While other hiking socks in our lineup pilled or showed some form of wear and tear in areas of high use, this sock showed little to none.
+After 60 miles, the fabric didn't stretch out (beyond the already looser design), and there was no pilling.
+The breathability and wicking power of the Outdoor Pro also stayed strong.
+Not only that, but some of our testers have owned a pair of these socks (or similar from Wigwam) that have lasted well over six years.
+Even though this model only comes with a two-year guarantee, the construction is impressive.

 We are impressed with this sock's ability to dry.
 This isn't surprising, though, as synthetic fibers can wick and dry faster than organic fibers.
 In our dryer tests, the Outdoor Pro was one of the quickest to dry in its class.
 In our field tests, we observed the same trend, drying even more quickly than a thinner synthetic contender.
 Drying this sock out on a rock (after being drenched in a river) took just under two hours on a hot summer day in the sun.

 We would recommend this hiker for not-too-technical multi-day adventures where you might encounter rain, creek crossings, and more.
 Its fast-drying speed will allow you to have dry feet the next day.